Sach-tek/Hugo/README.md

 # Hugo
-Hands on is a good practice for coding
+Hands on is a good practice